-With safe hospital environments in high demand during the COVID-19 outbreak, and short-term hospital structures being built to accommodate for higher-than-normal numbers of patients, Tedlar® is the safe choice for long- or short-term structures.
+With the increased requirements for cleanliness in hospital environments during the COVID-19 outbreak, and short-term hospital structures being built to accommodate higher-than-normal numbers of patients, Tedlar® PVF film provides surface protection to materials that are constantly being cleaned in long- or short-term structures.

 Other characteristics of Tedlar® demonstrate its versatile applications: